Joel Russ, President

 During those 20 years in the woodworking business, Barnaby wrote weekly newspaper columns for, first, the Waldoboro Weekly, then the Coastal Journal and the Lincoln County Weekly.
 Mostly essays under the title Observations, ranging from childhood reminiscences to nature observations to philosophy, he ended up reading many of them on MPBN’s Maine Things Considered.
 A good number of those pieces were reflections of his years working and meandering on the Damariscotta River and became the essence of his 2005 book, Twelve Miles from the Rest of the World: A Portrait of the Damariscotta River, a collaboration with photographer Al Trescot.
 Also in those years, Barnaby and Susan built their home at Crow Point on the river near Prentiss Island.

-Today, and for the last 17 years, Barnaby has partnered his wife, who owns and runs Damariscotta’s Maine Coast Book Shop & Café.
-He was intimately involved in resurrecting Lincoln Hall, which he and his wife share with the Lincoln Theater.
+Most recently, for nearly 20 years, Barnaby partnered with Susan in ownership and the running of Damariscotta’s Maine Coast Book Shop & Café.
+He was intimately involved in resurrecting Lincoln Hall, which he and his wife shared with the Lincoln Theater.
 Additionally, he has also been on the building committee for the new Skidompha Library and was clerk of the works during its construction.
 Barnaby has served as a member of the Library’s Board of Directors and for the last several years has been on the steering committee to formulate Damariscotta’s new Comprehensive Plan.
 He is also currently involved with the many-faceted Waterfront Improvement Project.

 Normand is a native of Lewiston and has been a part-time resident of Jones Cove in South Bristol for 20 years.
 He’s been trying to become a full-time resident during that entire time.